whatyouhide/whatyouhide.github.io/content/posts/2022-01-09-example-based-tests-and-property-based-tests-are-best-friends/index.md

 end
 ```

-Now for the catch: we can write a bunch of implementations of `parse_nanoseconds/1` that satisfy this property with no issue but that are **semantically wrong**.
+Now for the catch: we can write a bunch of implementations of `parse_nanoseconds/1` that satisfy this property with no issue, but that are **semantically wrong**.
 A contrived, slightly-weird, but effective example is below.

 ```elixir
 # Sneaky implementation that is wrong but satisfies our properties: